akshith-07/teacher_management-backend/README.md

 The application utilizes a file-based system to store teacher records.
 Each teacher's information is stored in a structured format within files, providing easy access and management of data.

+## API Documentation

+The backend provides the following API endpoints:

+- **GET /api/v1/teachers:** Get a list of all teachers.
+- **POST /api/v1/teachers/validate:** Validate teacher information.
+- **POST /api/v1/teachers:** Add a new teacher.
+- **PATCH /api/v1/teachers:** Update teacher information.
+- **DELETE /api/v1/teachers:** Delete a teacher.

+API documentation and example requests can be found [here](./API_DOCUMENTATION.md).

+## Database

+The application uses MongoDB as the database.

 ## Usage

 To use the Teacher Management application: